Fair Processing Notice

 - suppliers that provide business services to Us, such as security, online job application providers and cloud service providers;

-- financial institutions and our insurers;
+- financial institutions and our insurers and brokers;

 - professional advisors including accountants, auditors and lawyers;